rrgarciach/angularjs_webpack/README.md

-# AngularJS todoMVC App with Webpack and ES6 modules
+# AngularJS todoMVC App with ES6 modules

-Pseudocode of a refactor pattern from requireJS to webpack architecture
+A strategy to refactor AngularJS implementation from requireJS to ES6 modules with Webpack.

-This exercise is taking [requireJS example code](https://github.com/tastejs/todomvc/tree/gh-pages/examples/angularjs_require) from [todomvc repo](https://github.com/tastejs/todomvc) the base code to be refactored.
+(This exercise is taking [requireJS example code](https://github.com/tastejs/todomvc/tree/gh-pages/examples/angularjs_require) from [todomvc repo](https://github.com/tastejs/todomvc) as the base code to be refactored.)

 ## Description